 What is Facet Filtering

 Facet filtering is a type of search filter that allows users to narrow down their search results quickly while preventing zero results from being returned.
-The facets (or filters) dynamically adjust on the fly based on the users previous selections and provides visual feedback about the remaining options.
+The facets (or filters) dynamically adjust on the fly based on the user’s previous selections and provide visual feedback about the remaining options.

 Public JavaScript Functions